Randyyeo/carpark-app/README.md

 A simple **authentication app** created with Express.js, JSONWebToken and bcryptjs.
-This project aims to show my understanding of what backend engineering is and the simple practices of how a authentication app should perform
+This project aims to show my understanding of what backend engineering is and the simple practices of how an authentication app should perform.

 ## Installation